Occupational Exposure

 Co-workers can provide valuable testimony about:

-- Specific job duties that involved asbestos exposure
+• Specific job duties that involved fiber exposure

 What Is the Statute of Limitations for Power Plant Worker Claims?

-Filing deadlines for mesothelioma claims vary by state, but most follow the "discovery rule"—the clock starts when you are diagnosed or should have known about your asbestos-related disease, not when exposure occurred.
+Filing deadlines for mesothelioma claims vary by state, but most follow the "discovery rule"—the clock starts when you are diagnosed or should have known about your exposure-related disease, not when exposure occurred.

 This is important for power plant workers because: